Autograph show

 An autograph show (or, alternatively, autograph meeting, autograph signing or autograph convention) is an event where the public, mostly autograph collectors or fans of an attending celebrity, gather to collect autographs from someone famous who attends to meet fans and sign items for them.
 Some autograph shows are part of a larger, comicon event, while others can be part of a specific event, such as the Super Bowl weeks' activities.

-Celebrities from all walks of life attend shows, but usually these shows bring celebrity athletes, singers and movie stars and book authors to meet their fans.
+Celebrities from all walks of life attend shows, but usually these shows bring celebrity athletes, singers, movie stars and book authors to meet their fans.

 These meetings are usually held at places such as convention centers, hotels, stadiums and stores.
 However, other venues, such as churches or sports gyms have also been used.

 Economics

 These shows can bring a new source of income to celebrities, as many of them charge for the signatures they give.
 Some entertainers charge organizers about $5,000 to $10,000 as fees for appearing.
 Such fees are then offset by the organizers by charging fans for the right to receive the celebrity or celebrities' autographs.
 Yet some other shows are completely free of charge.
 The latter are usually organized by a local sports team or entertainment venue that wants local fans to get acquainted with a celebrity who will play for the local team or who will appear at something the entertainment venue is about to offer.

 In addition, book authors often do autograph shows to promote their newly released books.